aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 #### IAM

-Amazon Cognito identity pools allows you to use credentials from AWS IAM in a mobile application.
+Amazon Cognito Identity Pools allows you to use credentials from AWS IAM in your app.
 The Amplify CLI can automatically configure this for you.

 #### OIDC